jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _A computer will do what you tell it to do, but that may be much different from what you had in mind._ — Joseph Weizenbaum

+_I think that "Vibe Coding" may not have been the best name.
+I think "Monkey Paw Coding" is more accurate.
+It may give you what you asked for, but not exactly what you wanted._ — Jim Humelsine

 _To me programming is more than an important practical art.
 It is also a gigantic undertaking in the foundations of knowledge._ — Grace Hopper

 _The best thing about a boolean is even if you are wrong, you are only off by a bit._ — Anonymous